markjacksonfishing/jenkinsci-on-kubernetes/README.md

 18. Everything else is named inbound-agent

 19. Make sure to set the label on the job when you configure it

+20. Configure a new freestyle job with the inbound-agent label and a shell that just echos `Hello World`